rclone/rclone/MANUAL.md

       --azureblob-access-tier string                 Access tier of blob: hot, cool or archive.
-      --azureblob-account string                     Storage Account Name (leave blank to use SAS URL or Emulator) --azureblob-chunk-size SizeSuffix              Upload chunk size (<= 100MB). (default 4M) --azureblob-endpoint string                    Endpoint for the service
+      --azureblob-account string                     Storage Account Name (leave blank to use SAS URL or Emulator) --azureblob-chunk-size SizeSuffix              Upload chunk size (<= 100MB). (default 4M) --azureblob-encoding MultiEncoder              This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,RightPeriod,InvalidUtf8)
+      --azureblob-endpoint string                    Endpoint for the service
       --azureblob-key string                         Storage Account Key (leave blank to use SAS URL or Emulator) --azureblob-list-chunk int                     Size of blob list. (default 5000)